-Protocol on the Accession of the People's Republic of China, WT/L/432 (23 November 2001).
-There has been a rigorous debate about whether this special rule expired after fifteen years of China's accession to the WTO, that is, 11 December 2016, according to Section 15(d).
-This issue led to a WTO dispute between China and the European Union commencing on 12 December 2016, which was however suspended by China on 14 June 2019.
-As China did not request the WTO panel to resume its work within the maximum time of suspension (i.e. 12 months), this dispute effectively remains unresolved.
+Protocol on the Accession of the People's Republic of China, WT/L/432 (23 Nov.
+2001).
+There has been a rigorous debate about whether this special rule expired after fifteen years of China's accession to the WTO, i.e., 11 Dec.
+2016, according to s.
+15(d).
+This issue led to a WTO dispute between China and the European Union commencing on 12 Dec.
+2016, which was however suspended by China on 14 June 2019.
+As China did not request the WTO panel to resume its work within the maximum time of suspension (i.e., twelve months), this dispute effectively remains unresolved.
 See WTO, European Union - Measures Related to Price Comparison Methodologies, Lapse of Authority for the Establishment of the Panel, WT/DS516/14 (15 June 2020).
-For a discussion of this dispute, see Weihuan Zhou and Delei Peng, 'EU - Price Comparison Methodologies (DS516): Challenging the Non-Market Economy Methodology in Light of the Negotiating History of Article 15 of China's WTO Accession Protocol', (2018)52(3) Journal of World Trade 505.
+For a discussion of this dispute, see Weihuan Zhou & Delei Peng, EU - Price Comparison Methodologies (DS516): Challenging the Non-market Economy Methodology in Light of the Negotiating History of Article 15 of China's WTO Accession Protocol, 52(3) J. World Trade 505 (2018).

-&lt;sup>81 See generally James Nedumpara and Weihuan Zhou (eds), Non-Market Economies in the Global Trading System: The Special Case of China (Singapore: Springer, 2018).
+See generally Non-market Economies in the Global Trading System: The Special Case of China (James Nedumpara & Weihuan Zhou eds, Singapore: Springer 2018).